Skip to main content

 Finding Your Assessments Library

 Assessments can be created or edited from within your library in your Showbie Teacher account.
-Once you've logged into your account, there are a couple ways to access your assessments library.
+Once you've logged into your account, there are a couple of ways to access your assessment library.

 Option 1: Navigation Bar or Side Menu